watheia/blowdryer-diffplug/README.md

   - `干.proj('nexus_pass', 'password for nexus/mavencentral')`
   - (also a subset of **base/maven**)
 - **base/osgi** - adds OSGi metadata to the jar
-  - requires `id 'com.diffplug.gradle.osgi.bndmanifest' version '3.18.1'`
+  - requires `id 'com.diffplug.osgi.bndmanifest' version '3.22.0'` (or later)
   - `干.proj('osgi_export', '-exportcontents bnd directive')`
   - `干.proj('osgi_symbolic_name', 'Bundle-SymbolicName')`
   - (also a subset of **base/maven**)